ESOS PHASE 4 THRESHOLDS

 The ISO 50001 certified energy management system is one alternative compliance route.

-- ESOS energy audit — undertaken by a registered Lead Assessor covering 90%+ of total energy consumption.
-The default compliance route
+• ESOS energy audit — undertaken by a lead assessor from an approved register, covering at least 95% of total energy consumption.
+The default compliance route [13]

 Participants relying on these routes in earlier phases must move to an ESOS energy audit or ISO 50001 for Phase 4.